VECTOR Average Speed Camera UK Guide (2026)

 VECTOR vs SPECS: what is the difference?

-VECTOR and SPECS cameras are made by the same manufacturer and use identical underlying technology - ANPR-based average speed calculation between fixed points.
+VECTOR and SPECS cameras use identical underlying technology - ANPR-based average speed calculation between fixed points.
 The main differences are:

 • Size: VECTOR cameras are significantly smaller and more compact than SPECS units, making them easier to mount on existing roadside infrastructure.